Nissan to oust Ghosn after arrest for alleged financial misconduct

 ($1 = 0.8759 euros)

-Additional reporting by Elaine Lies, Chris Gallagher, Kiyoshi Takenaka in Tokyo and Laurence Frost in Paris; Editing by Muralikumar Anantharaman, Keith Weir and Mark Potter
+Additional reporting by Elaine Lies, Chris Gallagher, Kiyoshi Takenaka in Tokyo and Laurence Frost in Paris; Editing by Keith Weir, Mark Potter and David Goodman